Macarthur Coal bows to sweetened Peabody, Arcelor bid

 China's Citic Group, its biggest shareholder with a 24.5 percent stake, said 10 days ago that it was considering its options.

-Miner Anglo American (AAL.L) was one of the parties looking at its books, three sources with direct knowledge of the situation had told Reuters.
+Miner Anglo American (AAL.L) was one of the parties in the data room, three sources familiar with the situation had told Reuters.

 Anglo American declined to comment on whether it was looking at Macarthur Coal.